microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 ### 👍

-- Provides increased control of individual aspects of components similar to v8
+- Provides increased control of individual aspects of components similar to v8.
-- Extends theming without introducing unused CSS vars
+- Extends theming without introducing unused CSS vars.
-- A less fragile API that the raw CSS customization through className
+- A less fragile API that the raw CSS customization through className.

 ### 👎

 - May break Griffel optimization as each var() with default would be a unique style.
-- Adopters providing customization of all components would likely introduce many component vars that would hurt performance.
+- Adopters providing customization of all components would likely introduce a vast number component vars that that could hurt performance.
 - Introduces complexity at every token usage for the component author and for debugging style issues.
 - Does not provide full control over the CSS, adopters still limited to a specific set of tokens.